 “Manhunt,” a seven part limited true crime/drama series, portrays the investigation of one of the most widely known crimes but least understood cases; President Abraham Lincoln’s assassination.
 The series follows Lincoln’s war secretary and friend Edwin Stanton, played by Emmy Award-winning actor Tobias Menzies (“The Crown”), who was driven by his quest to catch assassin John Wilkes Booth and to carry out Lincoln’s legacy.
 The series also stars Anthony Boyle, Lovie Simone, Will Harrison, Matt Walsh, Brandon Flynn, Hamish Linklater, and Patton Oswalt.
 Beletsky set out to tell the investigation with a compelling range of characters from a conspiracy and true crime perspective, breathing new life into the Lincoln assassination story.
 “Manhunt”made its global debut on Apple TV+ in 2024.

-Aside from “Manhunt,” Beletsky is well known in the industry for her roles as writer/producer on the third season ofthe Emmy Award nominated FX series “Fargo.”
+Aside from “Manhunt,” Beletsky is well known in the industry for her roles as writer/producer on the third season of the Emmy Award nominated FX series “Fargo.”
 The series was met with critical praise and went on to receive multiple nominations during its third season including 16 Primetime Emmy Award nominations.
 As the only woman writer/producer nominated in her category at the time, Beletsky received a shared nomination for Outstanding Limited Series for a Limited Series or a Movie.
 She also went on to receive a Writers’ Guild Award nomination for Outstanding Long Form and PGA Award nomination for Outstanding Producer of Long-Form Television for her time on the series.

 Additional notable credits for Beletsky include serving on the staff for NBC’s fan favorite series “Parenthood” for the first four seasons.
 She landed her first Writers’ Guild Awards nomination for Outstanding Drama Series for her work on NBC’s critically acclaimed drama series, “Friday Night Lights.”
 Beletsky worked at the end of season four and all of season five which went on to land multiple Emmy Award-nominations and wins.